Retail & commerce · Croatia · Tax compliance

 02Who solves this today

-Croatia-active vendors that publicly self-market to the Fiskalizacija 2.0 / eRačun / AS4-Peppol-access-point / Porezna-uprava-CTC niche on their own Croatian-language homepages — accounting, invoicing and information-intermediary platforms whose front pages name the regime as the operator promise.
-Each entry verified live and self-marketed in the niche on the date of writing.
+Croatia-active vendors that publicly self-market to the Fiskalizacija 2.0 / eRačun / AS4-Peppol-access-point niche on their own Croatian-language homepages — accounting, invoicing and information-intermediary platforms whose front pages name the regime as the operator promise.
+Each entry verified live on the date of writing.
 The Porezna uprava's own MIKROeRAČUN / FiskApplication free path is referenced in section 01 as the regulator-published mechanic, not as a third-party solution.
 The list is intentionally narrow.

 minimax.hr